Political Science & Peace Studies

 While pursuing her M.A., she worked as an intern at the Advocacy Department of the Colombian Commission of Jurists in Bogotá, an NGO attending the victims of the Colombian armed conflict.

-For her study at Notre Dame, Josephine was awarded a Richard and Peggy Notebaert Fellowship and is a 2018-2019 Darby Fellow.
+For her study at Notre Dame, Josephine was awarded a Richard and Peggy Notebaert Fellowship; and a Darby Fellowship for the academic year 2018-2019.

-During her doctoral studies, Josephine wants to specialize in the study of the relationship between transitional justice institutions and the process of state-building in weak state areas.
-She hopes to focus on the clientelist practices involved in the implementation of transitional justice policies.
+During her doctoral studies, Josephine wants to specialize in the study of the relationship between transitional justice institutions and non-repetition of conflict.
+She hopes to focus on the role of building a political culture of peace to prevent the return to violence.

 Director of Doctoral Studies